sailesh-b/Live-Video-Captioning-System/README.md

   - ResNet-50 (for visual feature extraction)
   - VGGish (for audio feature extraction)

-  These weights can be obtained from the official model repositories or included links in the `docs/DATASETS.md` file.
-Place the downloaded weights in the appropriate `models/` directory as specified by the configuration.

 - **Datasets**
   The system was trained and tested using the following datasets: